-Social media is becoming an increasingly important way for constituents to voice their opinions to their representatives in Congress.
+Social media is an increasingly important way for constituents to voice their opinions to their representatives in Congress.
 Every office uses social media differently, but nearly every Member of Congress has a Twitter and Facebook account.
-Some Members use these accounts personally, and some accounts are maintained by staffers.
+Some Members use these accounts personally, and some accounts are maintained by staff.
 Most offices monitor social media "chatter" about their Members to get a sense of where public opinion stands.

-If you are already active on social media, using Facebook or Twitter could be a good way increase the visibility of your other advocacy efforts.
+If you are already active on social media, using Facebook or Twitter could be a good way increase the visibility of your advocacy efforts.
 When reaching out to your Member on social media:

 - Keep your messages simple and concrete.
 Character limits obviously necessitate this on Twitter, but it is a good strategy regardless.
-Asking your Member to vote yes or no on a particular bill, or thanking them for remarks in favor of your issue are examples of simple outreach strategies.

-- Use hashtags associated with your campaign.
-This will help your issue "trend" and can give staffers an easy way to find out more.

-- o @COSSADC
+Asking your Member to vote yes or no on a particular bill, or thanking them for remarks in favor of your issue are examples of simple outreach strategies. - Use hashtags associated with your campaign and tag relevant organizations.
+This will help your issue "trend" and can give staffers an easy way to find out more, as well as loop other groups in on your message. - o #WhySocialScience - o @COSSADC (Twitter), @SocialScienceAssociations (Facebook) - Don't expect a direct response from your Member-but you may be surprised.

-- o #Stand4Science

-- o #ShowMeTheScience

-• Don't expect a direct response from your Member-but you may be surprised.
 Members receive a lot of messages from constituents on social media, so not receiving a reply is normal.
 However, some Members are known for actively engaging with constituents on social media.